FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 <p>&nbsp;</p>

+## **Free Demo Sessions**

+- Demo n°1: *download link*
+- Demo n°2: *download link*

+<p>&nbsp;</p>

 ## **Thanks!**

 <p>&nbsp;</p>

-The Immersive Audio World is full of new possibilities and I hope that this guide has help you understand lot's of what spatial audio has to offer and how to utilize it with Live!
+The Immersive Audio World is full of new possibilities and we hope that this guide has help you understand lot's of what spatial audio has to offer and how to utilize it with Live!

-Let me know if there's anything missing from this guide (and the devices provided), ideas on how to better it, or simply what are you thoughts!
+Let us know if there's anything missing from this guide (and the devices provided), ideas on how to better it, or simply what are you thoughts!

 <p>&nbsp;</p>